 Anna Borrelli, after a long experience in her aunt’s shop, decided to open her own business in 1928., a small workshop for a small number of customers – connoisseurs.
 Like the tradition obliges, she made sure that her story and family business goes on.

 Luigi Borrelli, the son, inherited the love for a needle and thread and in 1957. founded the House of Luigi Borrelli.
 The business grew, times were better than when his mother started the business and Borrelli’s became famous for their quality clothes.
 Never growing too big, never dwindling down.

-The third generation, Fabio Borrelli, Luigi’s son took over in 1987. and the renown master embroiders, manufacturing according to old tailoring techniques made this company grow further.
+The third generation, Fabio Borrelli, Luigi’s son took over in 1987. and the renowned master embroiders, manufacturing according to old tailoring techniques made this company grow further.

-The relationship between perfumes and the fashion designers has a long history, so in a way, the House of Luigi Borrelli made not a very surprising move: creating perfumes to match their brand’s personality and image, the DNA of the company.
-They do not disclose the name of the perfumer signing these three perfumes, it is kept a secret (alas!), but these are finely blended and well executed olfactory stories: although their garments are made for men, the perfumes are gender neutral (as all perfumes are!).
+The relationship between perfumes and fashion designers has a long history, so in a way, the House of Luigi Borrelli made not a very surprising move: creating perfumes to match their brand’s personality and image, the DNA of the company.
+They do not disclose the name of the perfumer signing these three perfumes, it is kept a secret (alas!), but these are finely blended and well-executed olfactory stories: although their garments are made for men, the perfumes are gender-neutral (as all perfumes are!).

 I packed the luxury Discovery Set (3x10ml EdPs)in my suitcase for a weekend getaway to explore them further: I realized later on that I made a good decision.
 These three perfumes covered all my needs/moods during those three days spent at the seaside:

 The first sniff of each perfume on blotters made me raise an eyebrow.
 Smooth.
 Well-crafted.
 Deeper than the first impression of elegant simplicity, much more complex and intriguing.
 Bergamot is the connecting red thread among these three fragrances.